Any season can pose a risk of water damage. But winter water damage can catch you by surprise if you don’t take proper precautions.

 If the weather is supposed to be below freezing for extended periods of time, you need to prevent your pipes from freezing.
 When pipes freeze, the water expands and can damage the pipes.
 Then, when it thaws, it can burst and flood your home fast.

-To prevent that, follow these three steps:
+To prevent this from occurring, follow these three steps:

-• Insulate your water pipes
+- Insulate your water pipes.

-• Open kitchen and bathroom cabinet doors under the sink to allow warm air near the pipes
+- Open kitchen and bathroom cabinet doors under the sink to allow warm air near the pipes.

-• Turn on faucets to drip overnight to keep water moving and prevent freezing
+- Turn on faucets to drip overnight to keep water moving and prevent freezing.

-If you’re not at home, keep your home 55 degrees or warmer to prevent pipes from bursting in cold weather.
+If you’re not at home, keep your home at 55 degrees or warmer to prevent pipes from bursting in cold weather.
 Send someone you trust to take care of the pipes and check on them in the morning.
 This is also where the automatic shut-off water valve comes in handy.

 Stop Ice Dams from Forming